How much automation is acceptable?

 I’ve worked on projects where hybrid was always the beginning.
 First the machine replaces only the boring tasks.
 Then the repetitive ones.
 Then the ones nobody wants to do anyway.
 And at some point, hybrid is just another word for automated, with a human who occasionally presses a button.

 The direction is always the same: more automation.
 Never less.
 No company implements a hybrid model and then decides on less machine and more human.
 The economic logic pulls in one direction.
-Hybrid is the transition phase, not the destination.
+Hybrid is always a transition phase but never the actual goal.

-Everyone in this industry knows that.
-The idea that the process stops somewhere, at a balanced point where humans and machines collaborate as equals, contradicts everything the history of automation shows.
+Everyone who works with AI knows that, regardless of the industry.
+The idea that the process stops somewhere and stays at its sweet spot, where humans and machines collaborate as equals, contradicts everything the history of automation shows.

 Take customer service.
 AI handles the simple inquiries.
 For complex cases, a human takes over.
-Hybrid.
-Sounds good.
-But what happens when the AI gets better?
-What happens when it can handle the complex cases too?
-Will the human be brought back in, on principle?
-Or will they be rationalized away because the machine is cheaper?
+Hybrid sounds good here.
+But what happens when the AI can handle the complex cases too?
+Will the human be brought back in, on principle, or rationalized away because the machine is cheaper and performs at least as well?

-Nobody gives that answer.
-What they say instead is: hybrid.
-And hybrid is the word you use when you don’t want to answer the question.
+As long as there’s no honest answer, we’ll keep hearing: hybrid.
+And hybrid is the word you use when you don’t want to seriously answer the question.
+Or when you ignore reality.